halkyonio/tap/trick.md

 EOF
 ```

-- Next, create a Secret placeHolder (= `.dockerconfigjson: e30k) and the annotation `secretgen.carvel.dev/image-pull-secret: ""`
+- Next, create a Secret placeHolder (= `.dockerconfigjson: e30k`) and set the following annotation `secretgen.carvel.dev/image-pull-secret: ""`
-- Create a serviceAccount which includes the property `imagePullSecrets` pointing to the secret placeholder
+- Create a serviceAccount which includes the property `imagePullSecrets` and which is using the secret placeholder

 ```bash
 cat <<EOF | kubectl apply -f -